 The level of participation of Pacific Islanders in tertiary education lags far behind other countries and regions, hence the increasing focus of Pacific Island governments recently to improve their tertiary education development.

-I will draw on my nearly four decades of higher education experience as an academic, academic administrator, Vice-Chancellor of the premier provider of higher and tertiary education in the Pacific Islands and Chairman of the CROP Human Resources Development Working Group to illuminate the major issues and challenges in what is a crucial area for the future of Pacific Island states.
+Professor Rajesh Chandra draws on his nearly four decades of higher education experience as an academic, academic administrator, Vice-Chancellor of the premier provider of higher and tertiary education in the Pacific Islands and Chairman of the CROP Human Resources Development Working Group to illuminate the major issues and challenges in what is a crucial area for the future of Pacific Island states.

 About the speaker